Bake or Break

 5. Spoon half of the batter into the prepared pan.

 6. Stir the remaining ingredients into the remaining batter.
-Spoon over the batter in pan without mixing the two batters.
+Spoon over the batter in the pan without mixing the two batters.

 7. Bake for 1 hour to 1 hour 10 minutes, or until a pick inserted into the center comes out clean.